Florida Fact Information Sheet (Form 1.977)

 Courts apply a general reasonableness standard to repeated requests.
 A creditor that demands a new fact information sheet every few months without cause may face pushback, but annual requests or requests triggered by a material change in the debtor’s circumstances are routinely approved.

-The transfer disclosure is particularly significant from an asset protection standpoint.
-If the debtor reports transferring property worth more than $100 to another person within the preceding year, the creditor can investigate whether the transfer was a fraudulent conveyance.
-Transfers made after the creditor’s claim arose, for less than reasonably equivalent value, or while the debtor was insolvent are vulnerable to avoidance.
+The transfer disclosure is particularly important from an asset protection standpoint.
+Form 1.977 asks whether the debtor transferred any property worth more than $100 to another person within the preceding year.
+Transfers made after the creditor’s claim arose, for less than reasonably equivalent value, or while the debtor was insolvent are vulnerable to avoidance as fraudulent transfers.